ECEthan/PigGame/README.md

 Small HTML/CSS/JS Project demonstrating Frontend Programming Concepts

 # Objective:
-Be the first player to reach a target score (commonly 100).
+Be the first player to reach a target score (100 pts).

 # Players:
 2 or more players take turns rolling a die (or dice).